 A day at the beach.
 You're enjoying the light and warmth of the sun under the palm trees.
 Your umbrella provides shade, just as you like it.
 You feel at ease.
 A drink next to your day bed, a snack, you can give your body a treat.
 Will you briefly cool in the shower, or jump off the boardwalk into the sea?
 Maybe later.
 The time has stood still.
 There is no reason to get up.
 It's your day at the beach.

-Description: This is a City close by - It is sort of a mini Dubrovnik.
-It has a cute small centre of town, a small harbour and some small swimming areas on either side of the harbour.
-It is about a 45 minute boat ride from Dubrovnik or a quick bus ride.
+Description: This is a City close by - It has a cute small centre of town, a small harbour and some swimming areas on either side of the harbour.
+It is south of Dubrovnik, about a 45 minute boat ride or a 20 minute bus ride.
 A nice day trip if you want to see another area of Croatia.

-Directions: You can buy tickets for the boat excursion at one of the stands in the Harbor of the Old Town or take a city to city bus.
+Directions: You can buy tickets for the boat excursion at one of the stands in the Old Harbor of the Old Town or take a city to city bus.
 Just look for signs for Cavtat.
 Enjoy fabulous marina view tasting lunch at Buganvila

 Elaphite Islands Three Island Tour

 Some people recommend this tour because it gives you an opportunity to see three islands (Lopud, Sipan and Kolocep).
 However, the down side is you have a limited amount of at each island so not necessarily enough time to swim and see everything.
 Also, they don’t tell you where to go on each island so you need to ask (for example, Lopud has one of the only sand beaches in the area but it is on the other side of the island - best to hire the golf cart to take you there - its a long hot walk).
 You can buy tickets for the excursion at one of the stands in the Harbor of the Old Town.
 You should book the trip the day before you want to go.

 Take a ferry from the Gruz Port straight to Lopud Island - best beach in the area so you can spend the whole day there 🌞